Insomnia-Somnia-Hackathon/.github/profile/README.md

 ---

 ## ❓ Problem Insomnia Solves
-The Somnia ecosystem offers many opportunities to earn airdrop points and yields, but users face challenges:
+When the Somnia ecosystem offers many opportunities to earn airdrop points and yields, but different types of users face specific challenges:

-- **Fragmented Point Systems** – Each protocol has its own point program
-- **Complex Management** – Manually tracking deposits, withdrawals, and points is time-consuming
-- **Gas Inefficiency** – Multiple transactions across protocols waste gas
-- **Missed Opportunities** – Users often fail to optimize allocations due to lack of tools or time

-👉 **Insomnia** solves this by unifying the process into a single vault system that manages everything automatically.
+New Users → Feel lost when starting; they don’t know which protocols to join or how to safely farm airdrops.
+Airdrop Users → Struggle with fragmented point systems and manual tracking across multiple dApps.
+Busy Users → Want to farm airdrops but lack the time to research, manage deposits, and optimize strategies.

+👉 As a result, many users miss out on rewards, waste time, or give up due to complexity.

 ---